-Reva Seth is a best-selling author, speaker & strategic advisor.
+Reva Seth is a best-selling author, policy entrepreneur, speaker & strategic advisor.

 She’s the best selling author of two non-fiction books, her most recent, The MomShift: Women Share Their Stories of Career Success After Children (Random House: February 2014).

 Described by the the Globe and Mail as a “Brash new take on Working Moms,” The MomShift is based on over 500 interviews and uses personal stories to showcases all the choices that women today have when it comes to creating the professional and personal lives they want.